Duracell Logo

 Duracell Logo History

-This logo has two dates of origin: the first is associated with its opening, the second – with its official registration.
+This logo has two inception dates: the first is associated with its discovery, and the second with its official registration.
 The difference between them is over 30 years.
-The final visual identification appeared even later – in 1971 when the color scheme was approved.
-The trademark mascot (rabbit) has been in use since 1973.
+The final visual identity appeared even later, in 1971, when the color palette was approved.
+The brand’s mascot (the bunny) has been used since 1973.

 What is Duracell?